 Many people who have a strong interest in the paranormal often ask how to become a paranormal investigator.
-Read on to learn what it takes to investigate paranormal phenomenon like a professional.
+There is much you need to learn to become a thorough, careful, and practiced paranormal investigator.

-Paranormal investigation is extremely popular as an amateur hobby among enthusiasts who have experienced strange and seemingly unexplainable phenomenon first hand.
-Unfortunately, the majority of these potential investigators have no scientific or research background.
+Paranormal investigation is extremely popular as an amateur hobby among enthusiasts who have experienced strange and seemingly unexplainable phenomena first hand.
+Unfortunately, the majority of these potential investigators have no research background.

-However, if you are interested in becoming a professional paranormal investigator, there are several areas of training you can focus on to ensure that you conduct yourself as an authentic scientist in the field.
+To become a careful and practiced paranormal investigator, there are several areas of training you can focus on to ensure you conduct yourself as an authentic researcher in the field.
 Doing so, you will increase your chances of successfully identifying the true source of phenomenon.
-If you are well trained, you may even be the one to make a true scientific breakthrough.
+If you are well trained, you may even be the one to make a true breakthrough.

 Recommended Paranormal Investigator Training

-To enter any location and conduct a useful paranormal investigation, an investigator needs to be well equipped, well versed in the scientific method and have an open mind.
-These are rare qualities in a field where the investigator must deal with phenomenon that is extremely unpredictable, hard to understand and, at times, somewhat scary.
-Paranormal investigation, more than any other field of scientific research, demands excellent troubleshooting skills, excellent critical thinking skills and superior techniques using sensitive equipment.
+To enter any location and conduct a useful paranormal investigation, an investigator needs to be well-equipped, well-versed in the scientific method and critical thinking skills, and have an open mind.
+These are rare qualities in a field where the investigator must deal with phenomena that is extremely unpredictable, often not repeatable, hard to understand and, at times, somewhat scary.
+Paranormal investigation, more than any other field of research, demands excellent troubleshooting skills, excellent critical thinking skills, and understanding of the use, strengths, and limitations of technical equipment.

-Since paranormal phenomenon remains so poorly understood, scientific investigators hoping to uncover the cause often find themselves starting from scratch.
-Over the years, investigators have uncovered some patterns such as elevated EMF levels, visible apparitions and orbs and even audible recordings called EVPs (electronic voice phenomenon).
+Since paranormal phenomena remains so poorly understood, technical investigators hoping to uncover the cause often find themselves starting from scratch.
+Over the years, investigators have uncovered some patterns such as elevated EMF levels, visible apparitions and orbs, and even audible recordings called EVPs (electronic voice phenomena).
 However, despite these findings, no one knows which environmental factors influence paranormal phenomenon.
 Since the cause is still an unknown, all environmental variables must be measured with the following equipment.

 - Accelerometers measure even the most minute vibrations of objects.